 Configuration files must conform to the JSON schema.

-1. Fetch the latest changes from HEAD (and any additional branches) from the code host.
+1. Fetching the latest changes from HEAD (and any additional branches) from the code host.

 Missing your code host?
 Submit a feature request on GitHub.